Why is the trial happening?

 Patients will be randomly allocated by a computer (like drawing straws) to one of the treatment groups, or to receive standard supportive therapy.

-The study will collect some information that is recorded as part of normal care – like medical history, temperature and oxygen levels, and any chest X-rays and blood tests.
+The study will collect some information that is recorded as part of normal care – like medical history, temperature and oxygen levels and blood tests.

 If participants are discharged from hospital, the study will follow up patients for up to 90 days.
 They will be contacted at home to see how they are going, or the study will contact their GP.